+The result of Covid?
 The New World of Remote Work

 A BBC poll found that 43% of women and 33% of men “highly” value remote work.British Broadcasting Corporation

 Increasingly this is not just a wish – but a demand.
 If employers fail to comply, their workers simply… leave.
-Approximately half of workers (52%) say they are considering a job change this year, while 44% have already started to plan their transition.
+Approximately half of the workers (52%) say they are considering a job change this year, while 44% have already started to plan their transition.

 Flexibility ranked over higher pay and job security as the top reason respondents sought a new job (BBC).
 It held true even for the lowest-paid workers, where 52% of those making less than $30k cited flexibility as their top reason for leaving (Forbes).